1968 United States Senate elections: North Dakota

 North Dakota Republican Milton Young, sought and received re-election to his fifth term, defeating North Dakota Democratic-NPL Party candidate Herschel Lashkowitz, the mayor of Fargo, North Dakota since 1954.

 Only Young filed as a Republican, and the endorsed Democratic candidate was Herschel Lashkowitz of Fargo, North Dakota, who was serving as the mayor of the city since 1954.
 Young and Lashkowitz won the primary elections for their respective parties.

 One independent candidate, Duane Mutch of Larimore, North Dakota, also filed before the deadline.
 Mutch was later a state senator for the North Dakota Republican Party in the North Dakota Senate from 1959 to 2006 for District 19.
 He ran as an independent when he did not receive his party's nomination.

 Ohio

+Incumbent Democrat Frank J. Lausche ran for re-election but was defeated in the primary by Representative John J. Gilligan, who criticized Lausche's conservative voting record.
+Republican State Attorney General of Ohio William Saxbe won the Republican primary and defeated Gilligan in the general election by a 51–48 margin.
+He would not serve out his term after resigning to become United States Attorney general in 1974.

 Oklahoma

 Incumbent Democratic U.S. senator Mike Monroney was running for re-election to a fourth term, but was defeated by Republican former Governor Henry Bellmon.